Russwater RPG Ruleset

 · 1 = Critical Failure

-2 Modifiers - Advantage / Disadvantage & Expertise
+1 Modifier - Advantage / Disadvantage

 Advantage / Disadvantage - rolling two dice and taking the higher or lower number.
+This is often done with a d20, but the same mechanic can be used with other die.

 Ability Scores - Advantage / Disadvantage